linux-lock/bpflock/README.md

 ## 2. Deployment

-bpflock needs a `5.15` with the following configuration:
+bpflock needs a `5.15` kernel with the following configuration:

 ```code
 CONFIG_DEBUG_INFO=y